systemik/ians-davinci-resolve-scripts/README.md

 Rename Resolve timelines by specifying a regular expression.

+**Example:**

 ```bash
 > python3 renameTimelines.py '45$' 46
 ```
+Rename every timeline that ends in `45`, by changing `45` to `46`.
+I use this for manually creating a new version of my timelines.
+This example would change `Bogus journey 45` to `Bogus journey 46`.

 ## Rendering things

 ### renderByRegexp.py

-Pass this script a regular expression (e.g. `24$` to render every timeline that ends in `24`) and this script will put each match into the render queue.
+Pass this script a regular expression and this script will put each match into the render queue.

 **Example:**